-Algebra 2 (H) (DI or PBI)
+Algebra 2 (H)

-Students use a problem-based approach to study the traditional topics of Algebra 2.
+Students use a discussion-based approach to study the traditional topics of Algebra 2.
 The pace of the class allows for additional topics and accommodates deeper exploration of the following concepts.
 This course prepares students for Pre-Calculus by focusing on:

 - Quadratic, exponential, absolute value, and logarithmic equations

-- Rational functions
+- · Rational functions

 - Polynomial functions

 - Probability and statistics

-- B Key Text: Math 2 adapted from Phillips Exeter Academy
+Key Text: Math 2 - adapted from Phillips Exeter Academy